We welcome all veterans, eligible dependents, members of the National Guard and Reserves, and active duty personnel.

-Forward a copy of your certificate of eligibility to SU's VA Certifying Official at firstname.lastname@example.org, or fax it to 570-372-2753.
+Forward a copy of your certificate of eligibility to Susquehanna's VA certifying official at firstname.lastname@example.org, or fax it to 570-372-2753.
 In lieu of a certificate of eligibility you may provide a "Post 9/11 GI Bill Statement of Benefits" in your name downloaded from the Vets.gov website.

 Approximately one week prior to each semester the student will receive an email from SU's VA certifying official containing a VA Educational Benefits Request Form.
 This form needs to be completed and submitted to the certifying official in order for the certifying official to verify enrollment with the VA for that semester.
 In addition, if benefits change at any time a new certificate of eligibility must be provided to the VA Certifying Official.